International Relations MSc – 2023 entry

 International relations is an inescapable subject.
 Politics, economics and law interconnect on a global scale, affecting individuals and organisations at all levels of society.

 You’ll master international relations theories and political science methods that will enable you to investigate the links between local, national and international politics, and engage in issues that shape the world today.

 What you will study

-Our International Relations MSc pathway examines the most salient issues in contemporary international politics in a course that is customisable according to your interests.
+Our International Relations MSc programme examines the most salient issues in contemporary international politics in a course that is customisable according to your interests.